project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

 ## Upgrade Scenarios

 The Cassandra upgrade option is officially implemented in version 1.4.
-If you are running a release version lesser then 1.4, you need to ensure that your schemas and tables are as per version 1.3 atleast.
-Start your upgrade process with information about the version of the Sunbird you are running, it is recomended to check the following scenarios to proceed.
+- If you are running a release version lesser then 1.4, you need to ensure that your schemas and tables are as per version 1.3 atleast. - Start your upgrade process with information about the version of the Sunbird you are running.
+- It is recommended to check the following scenarios before you proceed with running the upgrade script.

 ### Running a release version lesser than 1.4